ellenbuckley/ellenbuckley.github.io/_members/merv.md

 ---
 name: Marvin
 image: images/marvin
-role: Original Lab
+role: Dog
-decription: Original Lab
+description: Original Lab
 ---

 This is Marvin Buckley, he is the original Buckley Lab.